EdRands/laravel-elixir-rename/readme.md

 #Rename Ingredient for Laravel Elixir

-This is a simple gulp-rename wrapper for Laravel Elixir.
+This is a simple gulp-rename wrapper ingredient for Laravel Elixir.

 ## Installation